blackgrape2025/peterdavanzo-site/content/writing/good-judgement.md

 The internet helped us to find information.

-The next challenge is learning how to weigh it.
+The challenge remains how to weigh it.